qqweb9755/blog-qqtrend-com/content/pages/success/index.md

 title: Success
 ---

 Thank you.
-I will answer to the message as soon as possible.
+We will respond as soon as possible.
+If you have not heard within two working days (or before, if it is urgent) please email us at contact@qqtrend.com